vatesfr/xen-orchestra/configuration.md

   auth-github:
 ```

-The plugin configuration is now done in the interface, in the plugin section of "Settings".
+The configuration of each plugin is in the interface, in the "Plugins" section of "Settings".

 ### Log file